jflanigan/jamr/README.md

     . scripts/config.sh
     scripts/ALIGN.sh < amr_input_file > output_file

-The output format of the aligner is described in [docs/Alignment_Format](docs/Alignment_Format.md).
+The output of the aligner is described in [docs/Alignment Format](docs/Alignment_Format.md).
 Currently the aligner works best for release r3 data (AMR Specification v1.0), but it will run on newer data as well.

 #Hand Alignments

-To create the hand alignments file, see [docs/Hand_Alignments](docs/Hand_Alignments.md).
+To create the hand alignments file, see [docs/Hand Alignments](docs/Hand_Alignments.md).

 #Experimental Pipeline